LINKSIGN-UK/ChackTok/README.md

 - brand-consistent content output
 - scalable deployment across multiple devices and locations

-This positioning allows partners and operators to integrate ChackTok into their long-term business models.
+This positioning enables partners and operators to integrate ChackTok
+into **long-term, sustainable business models**.

 ---